vendidero/trusted-shops-easy-integration-for-woocommerce/README.md

 # Trusted Shops Easy Integration for WooCommerce

-The Trusted Shops Easy Integration Plugin offers a smooth integration of the Trusted Shops product in WooCommerce.
+The Trusted Shops Easy Integration Plugin offers a smooth integration of the Trusted Shops products in WooCommerce.

 ### Plugin architecture